adapt-it/adapt-it-mobile/README.md

 ## Implementation Details

 Adapt It Mobile is built using the cross-platform mobile framework [PhoneGap](http://phonegap.com/).
-We are currently developing versions for Android, iOS and Windows Phone 8 (with FirefoxOS under consideration for non-Roman script support).
+We are currently developing versions for Android, iOS and Windows Phone 8.

 ## Getting Started